taunsquared/graphic-novel-thesis/ScientificDiagrams/05-MajorNeurotransmitters/DiagramDescription.md

 These receptors tend to cause very fast reactions in the post-synaptic cell (on the order of milliseconds), by either [depolarizing](https://en.wikipedia.org/wiki/Depolarization) the cell and causing an excitatory response, or by [hyperpolarizing](https://en.wikipedia.org/wiki/Hyperpolarization_(biology)) the cell and causing an inhibitory response.

-Ionotropic receptors are classified into 3 major groups, called "superfamilies": [cys-loop receptors](https://en.wikipedia.org/wiki/Cys-loop_receptor), [ionotropic glutamate receptors](https://en.wikipedia.org/wiki/Glutamate-gated_ion_channel_family), and [ATP-gated channels](https://en.wikipedia.org/wiki/P2X_purinoreceptor).
+Ionotropic receptors are classified into 3 major groups, called "superfamilies": [ionotropic glutamate receptors](https://en.wikipedia.org/wiki/Glutamate-gated_ion_channel_family), [ATP-gated channels](https://en.wikipedia.org/wiki/P2X_purinoreceptor), and [cys-loop receptors](https://en.wikipedia.org/wiki/Cys-loop_receptor).

-#### Cys-loop receptors

-In vertebrates, these receptors can have binding sites for acetylcholine (AcCh), serotonin, glycine, glutamate and γ-aminobutyric acid (GABA).

 #### Ionotropic glutamate receptors